hytechcamps/security/README.md

-# security
+# Cyber Security Fundamentals
-Material for the Security Hy-Tech Camp
+This is the lesson plan for the Cyber Security Fundamentals Hy-Tech Camp.